 - Students who meet the program’s academic criteria are invited to submit performance recordings, or portfolios of visual or media arts.
 Panels of leading artists and arts educators review submissions, and 20 students are then named LIAA Scholar-Artists.
-Up to 20 additional students may receive Awards of Merit, and all applicants are recognized with Certificates of Appreciation.
+Up to 20 additional students may receive Awards of Merit.
 Program applications can be found on this website’s right hand column.

 - Each must be a graduating senior during the following academic year.
 Applications are to be submitted by a district administrator.

 - Students must represent the highest level of artist excellence and superior academic achievement with an unweighted grade point average of 90 or above.